-Before we get into the other percentages, why's and wherefore's, the single most reported reason is water coming aboard from the stern through the out-board engine cut-out.
+Before we get into the other percentages, why's and wherefore's, the single most reported reason is water coming aboard from the stern through the outboard engine cut-out.
 While fine for the bays, be extremely cautious about taking a boat so configured onto the high seas.
 A following sea can easily "poop" you from behind and overwhelm your capacity to off-load the water.
+(We'll put some advice together in the weeks ahead on heavy weather skippering and how you might address such a potential situation.)

-As to the other percentages and categories, roughly 1 in 5 sinkings at sea (18%) are due to direct leaks in the vessel itself, not caused by violent contact with the bottom or the sea itself.
+As to the other percentages and categories, roughly one in five sinkings at sea (18 percent) are due to direct leaks in the vessel, rather than being caused by violent contact with the bottom or the sea itself.
 Areas of ingress, in order, are:

-- 1. Through-hull fittings that give way; - 2. stuffing box leaks (the spot under the boat where the drive shaft exits the engine space of a cruiser and enters the water),
+- Thru-hull fittings that give way

+- Stuffing box leaks (the spot under the boat where the drive shaft exits the engine space of a cruiser and enters the water)

+- Knot-meter plugs

-- 3. knot-meter plugs, - 4. bait well discharge back-ups
+- Bait well discharge back-ups

-Roughly 1 in 8 sinkings at sea (12%) are caused by raw (sea) water cooling and exhaust systems failures.
-These parts, subjected to high heat from engine exhaust gases and the corrosive effects of salt water, simply wear out - and you are now pumping water from the sea into the engine spaces.
-Hitting something, often rocks, accounts for another 10%.
-This is called "holing the boat", i.e., you just put a hole in it.
-Roughly 1 in 20 sinkings at sea (6%) are caused by excess force/excessive speed and the hull comes apart.
+Roughly 1 in 8 sinkings at sea (12 percent) are caused by raw (sea) water cooling and exhaust systems failures.
+These parts, subjected to high heat from engine exhaust gases and the corrosive effects of saltwater, simply wear out - and you are now pumping water from the sea into the engine spaces ...
+Hitting something, often rocks, accounts for another 10 percent.
+This is called "holing the boat", i.e., you just put a hole in it...
+Roughly 1 in 20 sinkings at sea (6 percent) are caused by excess force/excessive speed and the hull comes apart ...

-What Do I Do Now?
+What Do I Do Now??